ocmiworkerscomp/nestjs-interview/README.md

 ## OCMI Workers Comp - Stage 3 Practical Assessment

 Congratulations!
-Out of hundreds of talanted candidates, you have been selected to participate in the last stage of our hiring process: The supervised practical assessment.
+Out of hundreds of talented candidates, you have been selected to participate in the last stage of our hiring process: The supervised practical assessment.

 IMPORTANT!
 Ensure you learn about [TIMESHEETS](./docs/timesheet.md) before beginning this project.